Whether you or someone you love abuses painkillers or heroin, there are numerous risks and consequences you should be aware of.

 10 Things Everyone Should Know About Heroin

-Heroin is used by nearly one million Americans nationwide, and is often far less costly and easier to obtain than prescription painkillers.
-Today, heroin and other opioids are contributing to a sharp increase in overdose deaths across the country — causing a nationwide epidemic.
-Knowing more about heroin and its effects on the human body can help you or your loved one avoid this dangerous drug, and the risk for addiction and overdose.
+Heroin is used by over 700,000 Americans nationwide, and is often far less costly and easier to obtain than prescription painkillers.
+Although heroin overdoses have declined dramatically since 2023, the Centers for Disease Control reported that in 2023, heroin was responsible for approximately 5% of all opioid related overdose deaths.
+Knowing more about heroin and its effects on the human body can help you or your loved one avoid this dangerous drug and the risk for addiction and overdose.

 If you are struggling with heroin or opioid addiction, understand that it’s never too late to get help.
-Call our 24/7 confidential helpline at 800-934-1582(Who Answers?) to learn more about addiction treatment centers that can help you overcome physical dependency and addiction to opioids.
+Call our 24/7 confidential helpline at 800-934-1582(Sponsored) to learn more about addiction treatment centers that can help you overcome physical dependency and addiction to opioids.

 Here are 10 interesting facts everyone should know about heroin that can help raise awareness about this deadly drug.